mvolkmann/blog/src/smalltalk/41-morphic.md

     toValue: [:event :position | self inform: 'got click'].
 ```

-The following class defines a custom morph that renders a close icon:
+The following class defines a `Morph` sublcass that renders a close icon.
+The icon changes color when the mouse cursor is over it or it is pressed.

 ```smalltalk
 PluggableButtonMorph subclass: #CloseButton